dojo/docs/dojo/xhrGet.rst

   **The answer is:  Yes.**

-A second parameter is always passed to the 'load' and 'error' functions.
+A second parameter is always passed to the 'load', 'error', and 'handle' functions.
 This parameter is the 'ioargs' parameter.
 It contains a lot of detail about the xhr request, including a reference to the actual native xhr object.
 You can access the status code off that object via: 'ioargs.xhr.status'.
-Please see Examples 6 and 76 for a usage example of doing that.
+Please see Examples 6, 7, and 9 for a usage example of doing that.

 By making use of this status check, you can implement handling for authentication, proxy authentication, and myraid of other items you may need to react to, to make your application dynamic and user friendly.